Kakiemon: History

 The name Kakiemon is sometimes used as a generic term describing Arita wares or Imari wares made in the Arita factories using the characteristic kakiemon overglaze enamels and decorative styles.

 The Kakiemon kiln seems to have been established by the 1680s, when the decorating technique was also fully developed.
 The early history and ownership are not very clear, and at this period the real Kakiemon enterprise may have been a decorating workshop that worked very closely with this kiln, which had developed a white porcelain body and a near-transparent glaze, superior to the other Arita producers.
-Shards from the kakiemon kiln site at Shimo-Nangawarayama (下南川原山) show that blue-and-white sometsuke and celadon wares were also produced.
-The Kakiemon kiln site (柿右衛門窯跡) in Arita is a double climbing kiln: A, with 12 firing chambers, a length of 42 metres, and an average incline of 11.5°; and B, with 21 chambers, a length of 83 metres, and an average gradient of 13°.
-Saggars and kiln tools have also been recovered.
-It was registered on the List of Historic Sites of Japan (Saga).
-Kakiemon porcelains have been produced by direct descendants.
-At the same time many other kilns around Arita produced wares in the same style, some using the nigoshide body.
+Shards from the kakiemon kiln site at Shimo-Nangawarayama (下南川原山) show that blue-and-white sometsuke and celadon wares were also produced, beside other styles like Ko-Kutani.

 Kakiemon porcelain was exported from Japan into Europe via the Dutch East India Company, and beginning in the 1650s, through a variety of other avenues.
 King Augustus II the Strong of Poland and Mary II of England both owned examples.
 The earliest inventory to include Japanese porcelain in Europe was made at Burghley House in 1688; these included a standing elephant with its trunk raised and a model of two wrestlers.